Skip to content

 Terminal

-./gradlew smartbuild
+./gradlew compile.complete smartbuild

 This will generate the process window.
 If IntelliJ is running, refresh the development project.
 Then start the application and login with the client administrator (normally the system administrator will not have access).